mcelhens/AP-Outcomes-to-University-Metrics/Massachusetts/README.md

 ## File Descriptions

-1. `MA_model_selection.ipynb`<br>
+1. **`MA_model_selection.ipynb`**
-   Develops and evaluates various machine learning models to determine that XGBoost is the best model for the Massachusetts dataset.
+   Evaluates various machine learning models to determine that `XGBoost` is the best model for the Massachusetts dataset.

-2. `MA_XGBoost_SHAP.ipynb`<br>
+2. **`MA_XGBoost_SHAP.ipynb`**
-   Trains the Massachusetts AP dataset using XGBoost, analyzes feature importance, and explores feature correlations with AP outcomes using SHAP.
+   Trains the Massachusetts AP dataset using `XGBoost`, analyzes feature importance, and explores feature correlations with AP outcomes using SHAP.

-3. `MA_plotly.ipynb`<br>
+3. **`MA_plotly.ipynb`**
-   Uses Plotly for interactive visualizations showing the linear relationships between AP outcomes and the top five significant features.
+   Uses `Plotly` for interactive visualizations showing the linear relationships between AP outcomes and the top five significant features.

 ---